Beijing: A Metropolis of History and Architecture

 During the Qing Dynasty the Summer Palace served as an imperial garden.
 It covers about 3 square kilometers, most of which is water.

 Today it’s still beautifully preserved and is a great spot to spend a couple of hours exploring.
-You’ll stunning architecture as many of the buildings have been very well preserved and lively flora across the Summer Palace’s reach.
+You’ll see stunning architecture as many of the buildings have been very well-preserved and will also see lively flora across the Summer Palace’s reach.

 No matter where you turn, you’ll be met with a view of glistening water.
 It’s absolutely stunning if you’re able to visit around sunset.
 The lakes turn color and the sun reflects perfectly off the water.

 You’re also able to take a dragon boat for a small fee across the Kunming Lake.
 This is a great way to experience the Summer Palace and easily navigate the landscape.